aimhigherweb/iec_website/content/what-we-do/wavefront-aberrometry.md

 ![](/uploads/aberrometry-myopia.jpg)

-*Visual performance of a patient's optical system (eye) based on aberrometry readings, divided into corneal and internal components.*
+CAPTION: Visual performance of a patient's optical system (eye) based on aberrometry readings, divided into corneal and internal components.

 ##### How can aberrometry benefit me?